 Traditional spectrophotometers for protein quantification are limited by their absorbance/emission channels, which determine the available assays and subsequently the range of samples that can be accurately characterized.
 The DeNovix DS-11 has solved this challenge and eclipsed alternative spectrophotometers as the most sensitive microvolume analysis spectrophotometer available.

-DS-11 FX Series Spectrophotometers are equipped to perform absorbance measurements across the full UV-Vis spectrum, enabling microvolume analysis of protein samples using direct quantification using the 280nm absorbance and the most common colorimetric assays on the market.
+DS-11 Series Spectrophotometers are equipped to perform absorbance measurements across the full UV-Vis spectrum, enabling microvolume analysis of protein samples using direct quantification using the 280nm absorbance and the most common colorimetric assays on the market.
 This is enhanced by the standard curve capability, which graphs 2 – 8 standard curves for rapid comparative analysis of absorbance values.
 The DS-11 is uniquely suited for quantifying BSA, IgG, and custom proteins in sample volumes as small as 1 microliter (μl), with full implementation of the above protein assays.